 While in graduate school, I had already become interested in a still-new organization, loosely affiliated with BYU, called the Foundation for Ancient Research and Mormon Studies (FARMS).
 In 1988, I believe, Jack Welch (aka John W. Welch) invited me to become formally involved with it.

-Kurt Manwaring: What led you to initially pursue college degrees in Greek and Philosophy?
-Did you have a plan for what you wanted to do with your career from the beginning?
+What led Dan Peterson to initially pursue college degrees in Greek and Philosophy?

 I arrived at BYU as a mathematics major, dreaming rather vaguely of being a cosmologist.
 (I had a life-size poster on my dorm wall of Albert Einstein riding a bicycle.)
 I soon decided, however, that mathematics and physics weren’t my real passion.
 (I’ve never altogether lost my interest in them, though.
 I don’t think it a coincidence that my doctoral dissertation focused on the cosmological theories of an eleventh-century Arabic Neoplatonist philosopher.)